Founder and CEO

-Mr. Trainer is a Wall Street veteran and corporate finance expert.
+David Trainer is a Wall Street veteran and corporate finance expert.
 He specializes in reversing accounting distortions on the underlying economics of business performance and stock valuation.
-He is author of Modern Tools for Valuation (Wiley Finance 2010).
+He was a member of FASB’s Investor Advisory Committee from 2013-2017 and is author of Modern Tools for Valuation (Wiley Finance 2010).

-Mr. Trainer has made frequent appearances in TV and print to share his insights on the Most Attractive and Most Dangerous Stocks in the market as well as cutting–edge research on ETFs and mutual funds.
-You can find his most recent recommendations here.
+Mr. Trainer makes frequent appearances in TV and print to share his insights on market trends, macro-economic news, and individual stock insights, as well as cutting–edge research on ETFs and mutual funds.
+You can find his most recent stock picks here.

 Prior to founding New Constructs in 2002, Mr. Trainer spent over 6 years as a stock analyst on Wall Street.
 In 1996, he joined Credit Suisse First Boston where he created an economic (as opposed to accounting)-based earnings model and brand for CSFB equity research.
 He spearheaded the effort to apply consistent economic earnings analysis (a.k.a.
 ‘EVA’) across all industries globally.
 In 1997, Mr. Trainer developed and managed the Value Dynamics Framework project, a separate business for CSFB across three continents.